mehulagg/gitlab/doc/administration/auth/cognito.md

 1. Enter the pool name and then click the **Step through settings** button.
 1. Under **How do you want your end users to sign in?**, select **Email address or phone number** and **Allow email addresses**.
 1. Under **Which standard attributes do you want to require?**, select **email**.
-1. Go to the next steps and set all other attributes as you need.
+1. Go to the next steps of configuration and set the rest of the settings to suit your needs - in the basic setup they are not related to GitLab configuration.
-1. In the **App clients** settings, click **Add an app client**, and select the **Enable username password based authentication** check box.
+1. In the **App clients** settings, click **Add an app client**, add **App client name** and select the **Enable username password based authentication** check box.
 1. Click **Create app client**.
 1. In the next step, you can set up lambdas for sending emails, such as welcome emails, and finish creating the pool.
 All settings can be changed later.
 1. After creating the user pool, go to **App client settings** and provide the required information: